Tuesday, 30 July 2013

 Yogen Fruz: If you are looking for something sweet, Yogen Fruz offers a large selection of non-dairy sorbets.
 They have locations all across Canada, as well as many other parts of the world.

 Wok box: Wok Box offers quite a few vegan options and even label many now that can be made vegan.
-If you love noodles, you'll love Wok Box.
+If you love noodles and rice, you'll love Wok Box.
 They have also started to offer vegan chicken from YamChops!
 Check their website for all the details.
 There are many locations across Canada.

 Harvey's: The veggie burger is vegan and now so is the bun!
 And the great part is you get to choose your own toppings, so you get exactly what you want.
 Their fries and onion rings are also vegan-friendly.
 Note: I avoid the relish as there's cross contamination.
 They have a dedicated grill for their veggie burgers as well.